Paper invented in China

 History of paper in Europe

-By 1411 – nearly a millennium and a half after it was invented – people in Germany began to produce their own rag paper.
+By 1411 – nearly a millennium and a half after it was invented – people in Germany began to produce their own rag paper out of linen rags.
 Once they had learned to make paper, they became more interested in also learning about Chinese printing, and a man called Gutenberg produced the first printed Bible in 1453.

 (This rag paper was still much more expensive than modern paper, which is made from wood with chemicals added).